More at rubyonrails.org:

 2.8 numericality

-This helper validates that your attributes have only numeric values.
+This validator validates that your attributes have only numeric values.
 By default, it will match an optional sign followed by an integer or floating point number.

 To specify that only integer numbers are allowed, set :only_integer to true.
 Then it will use the following regular expression to validate the attribute's value.